EdwardBerman/shopt/README.md

 Conda.add("astropy", "/path/to/directory"; channel="anaconda")
 ```

-On the off chance that none of these works, a final method may look like the following.
-This was how I was able to get astropy to work.
+On the off chance that none of these works, a final method may look like the following
 ```julia
 using PyCall
 run(`$(PyCall.python) -m pip install --upgrade cython`)